Managing Through Uncertainty: What to Communicate to Your Team

 Ultimately, the worst-case scenario that we’re trying to avoid is ___.
 We hope never to get there, but if anything changes, here’s how we’ll communicate about it: ___.”

 |Impact and expectations.
 How might your plans impact your people?
 Share new or adjusted expectations and any obstacles you anticipate.

 Specify where they can go for more information or with questions.

 |“What we think this means for everyone is…

 “If you have any questions about this, talk to your manager or team head.
 If you have questions about policy changes, talk to the HR director.”

-Get started now with our simple worksheet below, to help you think through what to communicate to your team about your organization’s approach moving forward.
+Get started now with our simple Communication Planning Worksheet below, to help you think through what to communicate to your team about your organization’s approach moving forward.

 Want more?
 Check out these resources and offerings: